Nakedi Sibanda-Kekana: ANC Provincial Treasurer: 2022

-Executive Council: 2022
+Executive Council: 2022–present

 On 6 October 2022, Mathabatha, in his capacity as Premier of Limpopo, announced a reshuffle of the Limpopo Executive Council which was understood to be linked to the outcomes of the ANC's party conference in June.
 Sibanda-Kekana was appointed Member of the Executive Council (MEC) for Sports, Arts and Culture; she replaced Thandi Moraka, who had failed to gain re-election to the ANC Provincial Executive Committee at the party conference.
 Also appointed to the Executive Council in the same reshuffle was Florence Radzilani, another former mayor who had resigned during the VBS scandal.
 Radzilani and Sibanda-Kekana's appointments were heavily criticised by the opposition DA, Economic Freedom Fighters, ActionSA, and Azanian People’s Organisation (AZAPO); in November, AZAPO organised a march to the Premier's office, calling for Mathabatha to remove Radzilani and Sibanda-Kekana.
 In response to this criticism, Mathabatha pointed out that Radzilani and Sibanda-Kekana had not faced criminal charges and that their appointment was therefore compliant with the ANC's step-aside guidelines for party members implicated in corruption.

+Sibanda-Kekana became the MEC for Agriculture and Rural Development following Phophi Ramathuba's election to the office of premier in the aftermath of the 2024 general election.